TanathepR/Deepseek-Lanta-Tutorial-on-LANTA/README.md

 module use /project/cb900902-hpct01/modules
 module load nano miniconda tree
 ```
-These commands ensure your environment has CUDA (for GPU support) and Python.
+These commands ensure your environment has Python.

 ## Step 3: Creating a Virtual Environment
 A virtual environment isolates your Python packages.